 The excellent writing team of Wyndham Gittens, Norman Hall, and Ray Trampe (which scripted almost all the Mascot-cum-Univeral serials) plays a big part in Jim’s success.
 Despite the simplicity of the basic plot, the trio keeps the action from ever seeming repetitious; the initially hostile Joan’s softening towards Jim and Mike, the brittle and ever-shifting alliances between the various villains, the Cobra’s tenuous relationship with his increasingly suspicious “daughter,” the Basumbo tribe’s changes of allegiance, and the late entry of an enigmatic new character (whose goals remain unknown until the penultimate chapter) all help to keep the narrative interesting for the entire length of the serial.

 Gittens, Hall, and Trampe lend further interest to the narrative by placing almost all the action in an isolated and savage jungle region that contains nothing in the way of a safe base for the heroes; this wonderful setup keeps the protagonists almost perpetually on the move, gives a continual sense of danger to the proceedings, and makes the heroes’ quest to return the Lion Goddess to civilization seem satisfyingly arduous.
-The jungle atmosphere is enhanced by lots of outdoor shooting at China Flats and Iverson’s and on the Universal backlot; although the rock formations, thickets, and open stretches of grassland employed don’t look exactly tropical, they do look suitably wild.
+The jungle atmosphere is enhanced by lots of outdoor shooting on the Universal backlot and in the Lake Sherwood forest; although the rock formations, thickets, and stretches of grassland employed don’t look exactly tropical, they do look suitably wild.
 Universal’s impressive castle set–seen in the studio’s Frankenstein movies and in the first Flash Gordon serial–is also featured prominently throughout as the Cobra’s citadel; although it’s never explained just how the structure wound up in Africa, it brings welcome variety to the serial’s visuals.

 Like most jungle-themed serials and B-movies, Jim makes periodic use of stock-footage animal sequences–but these scenes are uniformly brief and are typically used to serve the plot, not just fill up screen time as in Universal’s earlier serial Call of the Savage or in Sam Katzman’s later Jungle Jim features.
 Even the longest of the stock scenes, the natives’ lion hunt in Chapter Eight, is relatively short and serves a plot purpose beyond padding (delaying Slade and Redmond).